 Amorphous urates are found in acidic urine.
-They are soluble in alkali and heat.
-Insoluble in acetic acid.
+They are soluble in alkali and heat but insoluble in acetic acid.

 Macroscopic Appearance

 Macroscopically, amorphous urates have a “brick dust” appearance.
-These crystals can cause the urine to be turbid, but warming the specimen can solve this issue.
+These crystals can cause the urine to be turbid.

 Crystal Appearance